fishbrain/engineering-blog/README.md

 - URL embeds like seen for "Noisli" in this article https://medium.com/fishbrain/transitioning-into-working-remote-3dbba1c26aac
 - Cant have urls in image caption/alt E.g. ![An illustration of a sphere with its three axis.
 Sourced from Wikipedia.](1_bKy1EAZynH-oAGVDOndRoQ.png) - the wikipedia part should be linkable.
 - Cant embed Gists (see https://medium.com/fishbrain/finding-the-center-point-in-a-cluster-of-coordinates-e607cdf75fd5)

+## Known issues

+- Sometimes images will appear missing in the dev environment.
+If this happens just restart the dev server.